daveaneo/pheatherx/docs/old/web-app-specs-critique.md

 Add to Section 3.1 (Landing Page) "How It Works":

-> **Step 1: Deposit tokens into your PheatherX balance**
+> **Step 1: Deposit tokens into your FheatherX balance**
-> Unlike traditional DEXs where you swap directly from your wallet, PheatherX requires depositing first.
+> Unlike traditional DEXs where you swap directly from your wallet, FheatherX requires depositing first.
 This enables encrypted accounting—your balance and trades remain private.

 Add to Swap Interface (Section 3.2):